MeetHedapara79/Educational_Initiatives-Task/README.md

 - **So, basically to run this program you have to first login as "Admin" then "Teacher" and then "Student".**

-## If you face any difficuly to run this program then kindly go through these Screen Shots:
+## If you face any difficulty to run this program then kindly go through these Screen Shots:

 - **First Login as Admin and add teachers:**
   ![image](https://github.com/MeetHedapara79/Educational_Initiatives-Task/assets/121930245/36d7dc6b-52c3-42d3-a861-85e812fba2fd)